antobzzll/tydier/README.md

 **Found a bug?** Please report it [here](https://github.com/antobzzll/tydier/issues).

-**Interested in contributing?** Check out the [contributing guidelines](https://github.com/antobzzll/tydier/blob/dev/CONTRIBUTING.md).
+**Interested in contributing?** Check out what's on the [TODO list](https://github.com/antobzzll/tydier/blob/dev/TODO.md) and the [contributing guidelines](https://github.com/antobzzll/tydier/blob/dev/CONTRIBUTING.md).
 Please note that this project is released with a [Code of Conduct](https://github.com/antobzzll/tydier/blob/dev/CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

 ## License